-Shamima Begum – one of three east London schoolgirls who travelled to Syria to join so-called Islamic State – has lost the first stage of a legal challenge against the decision to revoke her British citizenship.
+Shamima Begum – one of three east London schoolgirls who travelled to to join so-called Islamic State – has lost the first stage of a legal challenge against the decision to revoke her British citizenship.

 Ms Begum, now 20, left the UK in February 2015 and lived under IS rule for more than three years.
 She was found, nine months pregnant, in a Syrian refugee camp in February last year.

 Such a decision is lawful only if an individual is entitled to citizenship of another country.